dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<list>`

-  A comma separated list of HEX format colors for representing different conditions, i.e. `"#0072B2, #CC79A7, #4C3549, #009E73"`.
+  A comma separated list (with no spaces) of HEX format colors for representing different conditions, i.e. `"#0072B2,#CC79A7,#4C3549,#009E73"`.

 - ### `--negative-colors`

   `<list>`

-  A comma separated list of HEX format colors for representing the negative end of the scale for different conditions, i.e. `"#0072B2, #CC79A7, #4C3549, #009E73"`.
+  A comma separated list (with no spaces) of HEX format colors for representing the negative end of the scale for different conditions, i.e. `"#0072B2,#CC79A7,#4C3549,#009E73"`.
 If not provided, the inverse of each color is automatically calculated.

 - ### `--check-pdb`